March 10, 2025

 • Easy heat-and-eat foods: tater tots/fries, veggie pot stickers, impossible corn dogs, etc. Admittedly I don’t know if all these things exist in vegan, or if I’d need to do a lot more cooking.

 • Leftovers, both of restaurant food and my own cooking.
-It’s just convenient to make extras when cooking, especially if I needed to cook more.
+It’s just convenient to make extras when cooking, especially if I would need to cook more.

 • Desserts (pies, sherbet, ice pops, does vegan ice cream exist?)